 Wire transfers under congressional scrutiny

-Senator Wyden's investigation has identified this figure across Epstein's banking relationships
+Senator Wyden investigation across Epstein's bank relationships

 Bank of America agrees to $72.5 million settlement